 We next checked the NARA POW on-line files and found additional information on Pvt.
 Joseph P. Henderson.
-Karl Rowe had provided NARA with a roster of the members of 31st Infantry.
-Pvt.
+Karl Rowe had provided NARA with a roster of the members of 31st Infantry, but Pvt.
 Joseph P. Henderson was not listed on the roster.
 In addition, the burial card from Jefferson Barracks National Cemetery indicated that Joseph P. Henderson was a tank battalion member.
 We had finally found Pvt.
 Mule Henderson.

 Pvt.
 Joseph P. Henderson was the son of Mrs. Emma Henderson and was born in California on February 8, 1916, and lived at 1247 West 109th Street in Los Angeles.
 It is known he had one brother, Robert.
 He completed three years of high school before enlisting in the Army.
-In 1940, Joseph was stationed at the Presidio, Monterrey County, California, as a member of E Company, 11th Cavalry.
+In 1940, Joseph was stationed at the Presidio, Monterey County, California, as a member of E Company, 11th Cavalry.
 From August 4th to 29th, 1940, the unit took part in maneuvers at Fort Lewis, Washington.
 He reenlisted at Fort Riley, Kansas, on September 11, 1941, and it appears he was assigned to the 31st Infantry and sent to the Philippine Islands.

 During the Battle of Bataan, Joseph joined the 192nd Tank Battalion from the 31st Infantry Regiment.
 He was nicknamed "Mule" by the other members of the 192nd.
 As indicated earlier, he supplied the tank crews with food, gasoline, and ammunition.

 Mule became a Prisoner of War when Bataan was surrendered to the Japanese.
 He took part in the death march from Mareveles to San Fernando.
-From there, the POWs were backed into small wooden boxcars that were used to haul sugarcane.
+There, the POWs were backed into small wooden boxcars that were used to haul sugarcane.
+The cars were known as "Forty or Eights" since they could hold 40 men or eight horses.
+The Japanese packed 100 POWs into each car.
 Those who died remained standing until the living left the cars at Capas.
-He walked the last ten miles to Camp O'Donnell.
+From this barrio, Mule walked the last miles to Camp O'Donnell.

 A Japanese guard, on the detail, liked to abuse the POWs.
 One day, Mule and Reed used their bamboo poles as weapons and killed the guard.
 After the guard was dead, they dumped his body into the river.
 When the Japanese came looking for the guard, the two POWs said that he had been with them earlier in the day, but he had left sometime earlier.

 After the island was raided by American bombers in late October, the Japanese ordered the POWs to dig three trenches for air raid shelters.
 Each trench had to be able to hold 50 men, and only one man could enter or leave the trench at a time.

+On December 13th, two Japanese officers told the POWs that they were going to work early the next day.
+They went to work, but at noon they were returned to the POW compound.
 On Thursday, December 14, 1944, the POWs went to work as usual, but they were recalled to their barracks early.
 They knew that something was going on.
 They were ordered into the trenches when two American planes were spotted.
 When nothing happened, the POWs left the trenches.
 At 2:00 PM, the Japanese sounded the air raid siren and the POWs were ordered into three trenches.
 They were told a large air raid was about to take place.

-After the war, the remains of 133 of the 140 POWs who died on Palawan Island were disinterred and reburied at Jefferson Barracks National Cemetery on February 14, 1952.
+After the war, the remains of 123 of the 140 POWs who died on Palawan Island were disinterred and reburied at Jefferson Barracks National Cemetery on February 14, 1952.
 This location was selected since it meant the majority of families would have approximately the same distance to travel to visit the grave.
 Pvt.
 Joseph P. Henderson shares his grave with 132 POWs who were murdered on Palawan Island.